 For all of the Windows operating systems, you access the Windows Advanced Properties from the Advanced Tab.
 Although the default values of the Advanced Properties are appropriate in most cases, you can change any of the available options to meet the requirements of your system.

+- □ "Advanced Features" on page 100

-- □ "Accessing the Advanced Tab" on page 100 - □ "Modifying Advanced Properties" on page 107
+- □ "Accessing the Advanced Tab" on page 105

+- □ "Modifying the Advanced Properties" on page 114